Bhekisile/Awesome_books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you hit like button or your comment is welcome.
+If you like this project please hit like button.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>